Appendix: Scenarios

 * Traveling Companions - Two adventurers were part of a small caravan of merchants and travelers who had banded together for safety in the wilderness between nations.
 That caravan was attacked by bandits and it was only by working together that the two characters survived.
 They went separate ways but on meeting in the present are drawn to one another to regale others with the tale.

-* Past Lovers - Two adventurers have met in the past and shared a bed.
+* Past Lovers - Two adventurers had met in the past and shared a bed.
 That was some time ago and different temperaments or desires drove them apart.
 But there is still an attraction and a degree of fondness there.
 Despite misgivings they find that they want to work together even if it is to make sure that the other is safe.
+They may however be evasive about how exactly they know each other.

 Many other such relationships can be developed as part of a character back story and can be a lot of fun to devise.

 Generally characters will start with an economical set of personal possessions and a modest standing in the world.
-However the GM can carefully give each character something to set them apart from others.
+However they can be carefully bestowed something to set them apart from others.
 A few such gifts to start an adventuring life may be as follows...

 * Magical arms or armour of at best +1 game mechanic bonus.